 The new frontage at the Community Centre was completed in November 2016.
 The glass and steel structure is very modern and elegant, and provides a new entrance area with separate access to the Library, Parish Council offices and the Community Centre.
 The new lobby area has had a smart new floor covering, and we have now completed further refurbishment to enhance the internal entrance of the Centre.
 The lobby walls and ceiling have been boarded, skimmed and painted, and motion sensor LED lighting has been installed for your convenience, especially on dark winter nights.
 New toilets have been fitted in the gents.
 A wheelchair is available for hirers use, whilst in the Centre.

 Chairman – February 2017

-Many thanks also to our previous Chairman, Steve Brown, who has stepped down after 12 years in the position.
+Many thanks to our outgoing Chairman, Steve Brown, who stepped down after 12 years in this voluntary position.
 Steve brought many great ideas and benefits to our Centre, and provided strong leadership.
 As a committee member he will continue to run the Kedington Film Club, and holds the position of Health & Safety Officer for the KCA.
 He will continue to be very active within the organisation, with our aims to raise funds to attempt some of the big projects needed to maintain and improve the Centre and the Great Meadow, such as new toilets, a sports pavilion, and more.

 Scattered Orchard Project – January 2017